-Temporary 457 Work Visa (previously called Temporary Business Visa) is an employer sponsored visa that allows overseas workers to work in Australia for a maximum of four years.
+Temporary Work (Skilled) visa (Subclass 457) is an employer sponsored visa that allows overseas workers to work in Australia for a maximum of four years.

 For example, I am the secondary on my husband's 457 visa.
 As the secondary I am able to work anywhere that will have me, switch jobs whenever I want or go back to school without worrying about my visa status.
 On the other hand, my husband's visa status is dependent (as is mine as I won't be allowed to stay in Australia without him) on him working at a specific position with the company that has sponsored his visa.

 The first is up to the employer and getting approval to sponsor overseas workers.
-The second is then nomination of the position the company needs to fill.
+The second is the nomination of the position the company needs to fill.
 Then the last stage is the overseas employee (you) applying for their 457 visa.

 Don't worry.
 Most companies have a migration agent or a staff person who is very familiar with the process and will walk you through it.
 Even so there are a few things you need to be aware of.

 To prove you are of good character you need to provide police certificates (yeah, as in a “rap” sheet) for each country that you have lived in for 12 months or more over the last 10 years since turning 16.

 Here is a link to a pdf on how to obtain your police records.

-Health Requirements for temporary entry into Australia
+Health Requirements for Temporary Entry into Australia

 You will also have to get a medical examination and chest x-ray for the health requirement for your visa.
 The examination and chest x-ray are to make sure you don't have any contagious cooties like Tuberculosis (TB).
 To meet this requirement you will need to go to one of the immigration panel doctors.

 Having private health insurance while you are living in Australia is a requirement for a 457 visa.
 Here is a link to our section on health insurance for expats.

-Spouse and de facto partner
+- Your spouse or de facto partner

-To prove that you are the spouse of the primary applicate is a whole lot easier than proving de facto partnership.
+To prove that you are the spouse of the primary applicant is a whole lot easier than proving de facto partnership.
 All it takes is a marriage certificate.
 To prove a de facto relationship it's a bit more involved.

 Acceptable evidence of a de facto relationship may include, but is not limited to:

-- evidence of co-habitation
+- evidence of cohabitation for 12 months

 - joint bank account statements